Step 1: Complete MPD’s Application for Firearms Registration Certificate (PD-219).

 - Application: $13

-Money orders should be made payable to “DC Treasurer.”
+Checks and money orders should be made payable to “DC Treasurer.”

 In addition to the fees charged by the government, under federal law, anyone purchasing a handgun outside of the District will need to transfer the firearm through a Federal Firearms Licensee (FFL).
 At the time of the printing of this guide, the current charge is $125 per firearm.
 Please check with the FFL to verify current charges.